brooklynrail/brooklynrail-platform/content/events/2020/12/radical-poetry-reading-with-rosa-alcala.md

       for the Lunch Poems reading series at the University of California–Berkeley, singleton has taught at Saint Mary’s College, Naropa University, and New Mexico State University."
+  - person: anna-maria-hong
+    event_bio: "Anna Maria Hong is the author of three recent books: Age of Glass, winner of the Poetry Society of America’s Norma Farber First Book Award, the novella H & G, and Fablesque, winner of Tupelo Press’s Berkshire Prize.
+A former Bunting Fellow at the Radcliffe Institute for Advanced Study, she has poetry and fiction published and forthcoming in numerous publications including The Nation, The Iowa Review, Colorado Review, Shenandoah, Plume, Ecotone, jubilat, Pleiades, Poetry Daily, Best New Poets, and The Best American Poetry.
+She is an Assistant Professor at Mount Holyoke College."
 date: 2020-12-16 13:00:00 -0500
 end_date: 2020-12-16 14:00:00 -0500
 series: 188